ElektraInitiative/libelektra/src/plugins/jni/README.md

     kdb-full

-should work then, if you get one of these:
+should work then (needs BUILD_FULL cmake option), if you get one of these:

     kdb-full: error while loading shared libraries: libmawt.so: cannot open shared object file: No such file or directory
     kdb-full: error while loading shared libraries: libjawt.so: cannot open shared object file: No such file or directory